Shiho-Patch/Rhythm/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the same license as the project (Apache License 2.0).
+By contributing to this project, you agree that your contributions will be licensed under the same license as the project (GNU General Public License v3.0).

 ## Questions?